 Meanwhile, rows of decrepit socialist-style houses, though looking dusty and mottled, fitted together with the graffiti of Serbia’s national flag.
 A wide variety of kiosks selling trays of steaming cevapi and traditional pljeskavica posted prices in Serbian dinars.
 Inside them, a flat, dusty TV screen from the ceiling was broadcasting a popular Serbian news channel, illustrating magnificence of the Serbian National Assembly as well as the sights and sounds of the daily lives in Belgrade.
 While a huge road sign, with two eagles spreading feather wings, illustrated the solid unity of major cities in Serbia.
 Indeed, their hearts and wallets are still closer to Belgrade than to Pristina.
 Nowhere is this feeling more pronounced than in North Mitrovica.

 As long as trust was overshadowed by national sentiments and past grievance of both sides, a united Mitrovica seemed to be the castle in the air.
 Nevertheless, the future is not as deplorable as it looked.
-Amid 2013, there were signs of a thaw in their frozen relationships through the Brussels Agreement meditated by the European Union.
+Amid 2013, there were signs of a thaw in their frozen relationships through the Brussels Agreement meditated by the EU.
 As part of the negotiations, Kosovo gained its own telephone country code while its ethnic Serb minority won greater autonomy via the Association of Serbian Municipalities.
 Most importantly, both agreed to re-establish freedom of movement in which the bridge will become accessible to both sides by this June, in exchange to expedite their application to the EU.
 As long as with both willingness to take their first step for coexistence, whether in a genuine heart or due to cost-calculated interest, such institutional rapprochement, at least, still remains a reason for us to stay hopeful to.

 Serb and Albanian communities in Mitrovica, on either side of the river, have been living in a constant state of distrust plagued by the resentful feeling for past offenses.
 While the bridge stayed as a fixture in a frozen conflict, in contrast to a metaphorical meaning as a structural crossing area, hardly opened a path to the other side.
 Will tensions mount further, or will international dialogue be able to bridge the divide and break down those physical and psychological barriers?
 Let’s hope that in one day, this bridge will be similar to any other bridges in the world as the synonym of the union, and act as a reminder of the division of a once bitterly-divided city. ♦